dlebansais/Method.Contracts.Analyzers/README.md

 }
 ````

-There can be multiple occurences of the `Require` attribute for the same method.
+There can be multiple occurrences of the `Require` attribute for the same method.
 The generator will add a single call to `Contract.Require` for each expression.

 If there is an error in the expression (for example, a syntax error), this can only be caught in the generated code.